Zytronium/experiment_1/README.md

   - Results: Failed, but could work with a slight modification to the thefactionnexus.tech to allow cross-origin sharing.
 - Test 4:
   - Pull a script from assets/scripts
-  - Prediction: Note sure if it will work.
+  - Prediction: Not sure if it will work.
 Guess: It will not work
   - Results: Untested
 - Test 5:
   - Pull a text file from the website
-  - Prediction: Note sure if it will work.
+  - Prediction: Not sure if it will work.
 Guess: It will work
   - Results: Untested
 - Test 6:
   - Pull a JSON file from the website
-  - Prediction: Note sure if it will work.
+  - Prediction: Not sure if it will work.
 Guess: It will work
   - Results: Untested
 - Test 7:
   - Pull README.md from a website hosted on GitHub Pages